sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Parameters
 """""""""""
 * input: Tensor type, representing input.
 * axis: Int type, representing the axis used in sorting.
+(Recently, only support axis == -1)
 * descending: Bool type, representing whether it is sorted descending or not.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.